alttch/bma-info/psrt/index.rst

     <h2>Why not MQTT</h2>

-We love MQTT.
+* We love MQTT.
 And we use MQTT a lot.
 There are cases where MQTT ideally fits requirements.
 However, for some it does not satisfy our speed and reliability needs and produces additional overhead.
 That is why we invented PSRT and use it as the primary protocol for :doc:`../eva4/index` in large Enterprise setups.

+* MQTT servers usually do not accept UDP publish messages, which makes impossible to use MQTT in uni-directional setups.
+PSRT can work with UDP frames out-of-the-box, both plain and encrypted.

 .. raw:: html